LakeinLove/Mage-The-Awakening/Mage Society/Orders/Silver Ladder.md

 ### Magical Symbolism: Authority

 The Ladder is responsible for the Diamond’s claim to wisdom from an ancient ur-culture, and it strives ever to maintain that magical symbolism in the form of the Diamond and Pentacle.
 They are Vox Draconis: Voice of the Dragon, priests of Atlantis, granted primacy not because of conferred authority or divine right but recognition of wise leadership.
-Théarchs often use the trappings of priests and other authority figures as [[Yantras]], but they’re a humanist priesthood, exalting the potential of humanity rather than gods.
+Théarchs often use the trappings of priests and other authority figures as [[Yantra|Yantras]], but they’re a humanist priesthood, exalting the potential of humanity rather than gods.

 As befits a global outlook, théarchs claim symbols of authority from many cultures as tools.
 Their symbolism incorporates badges of law and judges’ robes.
 Théarchs also tend to adopt the personal trappings of the strongest member of their Order within a given [[Consilium]].
 The modern Order doesn’t use crowns or royal regalia.
 Besides being too ostentatious for good taste, it’s a reminder that a théarch’s purpose isn’t to rule, but to lead.